top of page

 In the quest for a healthy gut, many turn to probiotic capsules.
 But, are they a one-size-fits-all solution?
 Let's explore the factors to consider before diving into the world of probiotic supplementation.

 Probiotic supplements, available in various forms, provide a concentrated dose of beneficial microorganisms.
-These can be useful when you want to target specific strains or if dietary sources are insufficient.
+These can be useful when you target specific strains or if dietary sources are insufficient.
+Several studies have shown that probiotics can help to balance the microbiota.
+It can also improve digestion and support the immune system.

-Most common strains of bacteria found in probiotics are Lactobacillus and Bifidobacteria.
+The most common strains of bacteria found in probiotics are Lactobacillus and Bifidobacteria.

 1. Lactobacillus: Supports digestion.
 It also helps with lactose intolerance and supports the immune system.

-Food sources: Yogurt, sauerkraut, kimchi and pickles.
+Food sources: Yoghurt, sauerkraut, kimchi, kefir and other pickles.

 Food sources: Dairy products and fermented foods.